Tchoupinax/helm-viewer/README.md

 # To target a specific path
 helm-viewer path/of/the/chart

+# To compute the chart with an external values file
+helm-viewer path/of/the/chart path/of/the/values/file
 ```

 It will analyze the helm chart and generate a HTML report, automatically opened in your favorite browser.